Building a voice agent for an Android Java or Kotlin app

 }

-6. In setProjectId, we need to provide the Alan AI SDK key for our virtual assistant project.
+6. In setProjectId, we need to provide the Alan AI SDK key for our virtual agent project.
 To get the key, in Alan AI Studio, at the top of the code editor click Integrations and copy the key value from the Alan SDK Key field.

 ../../../_images/alan-sdk-key.png